12 unforgettable weeks

-In summer 2018, I moved to London, UK to begin a three month internship with the Facebook, where I had the incredible opportunity to work with the Facebook Ads team on video ads tool that aims in helping advertisers adopt best creative practices and tell the most effective stories on Facebook.
+In summer 2018, I moved to London, UK to begin a three-month internship with the Facebook, where I had the incredible opportunity to work with the Facebook Ads team on video ads tool that aims in helping advertisers adopt best creative practices and tell the most effective stories on Facebook.

 During my 12 week internship, I had the chance to work closely with the UX researchers, content strategists, data scientists, project managers and engineers in my team and teams in SF and Seattle.
-I was responsible for exploring and designing early stage concepts, storytelling, visual design, animation-tests, for creating video ad templates and deliver final prototype for an alpha test to test our hypothesis.
+I was responsible for exploring and designing early stage concepts, storytelling, visual design, animation-tests, for creating video ad templates and deliver a final prototype for an alpha test to test our hypothesis.
 The internship was a really rewarding experience, and I would like to thank my team and my mentor Barbara Giardelli for an amazing summer.

-Unfortunately, due to NDA I can’t share specific details about my work until the product launches publicly.
+Unfortunately, due to NDA, I can’t share specific details about my work until the product launches publicly.
 If you would like to learn more about my experience, feel free to contact me!

 Role and Deliverables

 User research, competitive analysis, constraints and best practices for video ads to identify opportunities.